amorilia/buildenv/README.rst

   if installed at their default locations.
-  Set the corresponding flags, if detection fails, or if detection picks the wrong version for you (for instance, if you have multiple versions of Qt installed, but you want buildenv.bat to pick a particular one).
+  Set the corresponding flags, if detection fails, or if detection picks the wrong version for you (for instance, if you have multiple versions of Qt installed, but you want :file:`buildenv.bat` to pick a particular one).

-* Running buildenv.bat without arguments will display all available flags.

 * The ``start`` flag is your working folder, either relative to ``C:\Users\<username>``, or absolute.
   If you use eclipse, you may want to type ``start=workspace``.